-On November 28, 2023, the Company entered into an amendment to the August 2023 Offering ("Amendment to the August 2023 Offering"), whereby (i) the Purchaser agreed to pay an additional \$830,769 in connection with the repricing of the August 2023 Shares and August 2023 Pre-Funded Warrants (the "Repricing Amount"), and (ii) the Company agreed to issue to the Purchaser additional pre-funded warrants to purchase up to 257,205 shares of common stock, with an exercise price of \$0.0019 per share (the "Additional Pre-Funded Warrants"), and warrants to purchase up to 477,058 shares of common stock, with an exercise price of \$3.23 per share (the "Additional Common Warrants", collectively the "Additional Warrants").
+On November 28, 2023, the Company entered into an amendment to the August 2023 Offering ("Amendment to the August 2023 Offering"), whereby (i) the Purchaser agreed to pay an additional \$830,769 in connection with the repricing of the August 2023 Shares and August 2023 Pre-Funded Warrants (the "Repricing Amount"), and (ii) the Company agreed to issue to the Purchaser additional pre-funded warrants to purchase up to 257,205 shares of common stock, with an exercise price of \$0.0019 per share (the "Additional Pre-Funded Warrants"), and warrants to purchase up to 477,058 shares of common stock, with an exercise price of \$3.23 per share (the "Additional Warrants").

 Other than exercise price and exercisability, the Additional Warrants have the same terms and conditions as the August 2023 Pre-funded Warrants and the August 2023 Common Warrants and, as such, were determined to be equity-classified because they met the limited exception in the case of a change-in-control.
-In accordance with the Amendment to the August 2023 Offering, the Company entered into a warrant amendment agreement to amend the following outstanding warrants held by the Purchaser: (i) warrants to purchase up to 16,138 shares of common stock issued in July 2022; (ii) warrants to purchase up to 135,339 shares of common stock issued in December 2022; (iii) warrants to purchase up to 82,668 shares of common stock issued in April 2023; and (iv) warrants to purchase up to 242,915 shares of common stock issued in August 2023 (collectively, the "Prior Common Warrants"), to have an exercise price equal to \$3.23 per share and an expiration date of February 16, 2029.
+In accordance with the Amendment to the August 2023 Offering, the Company entered into a warrant amendment agreement to amend the following outstanding warrants held by the Purchaser: (i) warrants to purchase up to 16,138 shares of common stock issued in July 2022; (ii) warrants to purchase up to 135,339 shares of common stock issued in April 2023; and (iv) warrants to purchase up to 242,915 shares of common stock issued in August 2023 (collectively, the "Prior Common Warrants"), to have an exercise price equal to \$3.23 per share and an expiration date of February 16, 2029.